 How to Create an Instagram Marketing Strategy

-Instagram is no longer intended for personal use only — it’s become a huge source of marketing potential for businesses all over the world.
-It allows companies to humanize themselves — showing the products and services they provide while gaining a greater audience to convert prospects into customers.
+Instagram is no longer intended for personal use only — it’s become a huge source of marketing potential for businesses worldwide.
+It allows companies to humanize themselves by showing their products and services while gaining a greater audience to convert prospects into customers.
 So how do you create an Instagram marketing strategy?

 When it comes to creating an Instagram marketing strategy, deciding on your digital marketing objectives is the first step.
 What are you looking to achieve through posting content on the platform?
 There are three main areas you should focus on.

-You might be tempted to post photos of anything and everything you find attractive but slow down!
+- Brand Awareness – You might be tempted to post photos of anything you find attractive but slow down!
 You want to post photos that build brand awareness more than anything else.
 What does that mean?
 The images you share should have some defined character.
 For example, you might use a specific type of imagery, filters, or other features to create a distinct persona of your brand.

-You might be getting a good amount of likes and comments, but engagement is much more than that.
-You need to make sure you’re getting engagement from your stories, people following any specific hashtags associated with your brand, those viewing your IGTV, and other avenues.
+- Engagement – You might be getting a good amount of likes and comments, but engagement is much more than that.
+You need to ensure you’re getting engagement from your stories, people following any specific hashtags associated with your brand, those viewing your IGTV, and other avenues.
 If you’re looking to spark conversation, ask people to engage on your hashtags or use the question sticker in stories.

 Determine Your Instagram Audience

-You might be thinking everyone is a good customer, but surely you have a target demographic.
+You might think everyone is a good customer, but you have a target demographic.
 There’s no need to reinvent the wheel here.
 Consider the personas your team already goes after to find sales.
 Is it a 20-year old single female?
 Or families with 2-3 kids?
 Think about what your ideal prospect looks like.
-Now, take a look at what these people are talking about on the platform.
+Now, look at what these people are talking about on the platform.